Late-night shows return after writers strike as actors resume talks that could end their standoff

-LOS ANGELES — (AP) — Late-night talk shows are returning after a five-month absence brought on by the Hollywood writers strike, while actors will begin talks that could end their own long work walk-off.
+LOS ANGELES — (AP) — Late-night talk shows are returning after a five-month absence brought on by the Hollywood writers strike, while actors began talks that could end their own long work walk-off.

 CBS's " The Late Show With Stephen Colbert," ABC's " Jimmy Kimmel Live! " and NBC's " The Tonight Show Starring Jimmy Fallon " were the first shows to leave the air when the writers strike began on May 2, and now will be among the first to return on Monday night.